oohlalog/oohlalog_grails/README.md

 Usage
 -----
-Simply modify your Config.groovy file to add an appender to log4j.
+Modify your Config.groovy file to add an appender to log4j.

 ```groovy
 log4j = {